Losing a loved one is never easy. But losing someone in the aftermath of a car accident can make matters even more devastating.

 - Emotional pain and suffering as a result of the loss of your loved one.

 What Happens When Someone Dies in a Car Accident?
-Contact a Wrongful Death Attorney to Discuss Your Case and See How You Can Move Forward
+Contact a Wrongful Death Attorney for Help

 So what happens when someone dies in a car accident?
 Unfortunately, there is no simple answer, and it can often be a long and arduous process moving forward.